astropy/astropy/CONTRIBUTING.md

 ----------

-- When contributing trivial documentation fixes (i.e. fixes to typos, spelling, grammar) that do contain any special markup and are not associated with code changes, include the string "[skip ci]" at the end of your commit message.
+- When contributing trivial documentation fixes (i.e. fixes to typos, spelling, grammar) that do not contain any special markup and are not associated with code changes, include the string "[skip ci]" at the end of your commit message.
   For example: